 Primary energy comprises commercially traded fuels, including modern renewables used to generate electricity.
 World primary energy consumption grew by 1.0% in 2016, well below the 10-year average of 1.8% and the third consecutive year at or below 1%

 As was the case in 2015, growth was below average in all regions except Europe & Eurasia.
 All fuels except oil and nuclear power grew at below-average rates.
 Oil provided the largest increment to energy consumption at 77 million tonnes of oil equivalent (mtoe), followed by natural gas (57 mtoe) and renewable power (53 mtoe).

-Primary energy world consumption 2015 (million tonnes oil equivalent)
+Primary energy world consumption (million tonnes oil equivalent)

-Primary energy regional consumption by fuel 2015 (percentage)
+Primary energy regional consumption by fuel 2016 (percentage)

-Fuel consumption by region 2015 (percentage)
+Fuel consumption by region 2016 (percentage)

-In this review, primary energy comprises commercially traded fuels, including modern renewables used to generate electricity.
-In the primary energy table oil consumption is measured in million tonnes; other fuels in million tonnes oil equivalent (mtoe).
+In the primary energy table, oil consumption is measured in million tonnes; other fuels in million tonnes oil equivalent (mtoe).